google/go-cloud/samples/wire/README.md

 dependency injection isn't much more complicated than this.

 One downside to dependency injection is the need for so many initialization steps.
-Let's see how we can use Wire to make the process of initailizing our components smoother.
+Let's see how we can use Wire to make the process of initializing our components smoother.

 Let's start by changing our `main` function to look like this: